guiterguy219/jared-gibson-portfolio/src/data/blog/posts/2025/type-safe-environment-variable-config-nest-js.md

 ## Finishing Up

-You can now go ahead and started using the new config service:
+You can now go ahead and start using the new config service:

 ```typescript
 @Injectable()